XamierFerran/obsidian-main/To-Do.md

 ## School
-- [ ] Human Machine Discussion Topic - Friday
-- [ ] check what homework needs to be done for the rest of the semester...schedule out days to work on it, get it out of the way early,
 - [ ] ==Graduation Logistics - friday==
-- [ ] ENP presentation add workload lense
 - [ ] Study for probability (use slides, problems from textbook, 4hr intervals)
-- [ ] Probability homework
 ## PTC
 - [ ] setup kepware data from robot to thingworx + documentation -thursday
 - [ ] LinkedIn projects